itsmorti/AIOStreams/README.md

 I preferred the format of my GDrive addon and wanted to use that format for all my results.
 This makes it easier to parse the results and explain to less tech-savvy people how to pick the best result.

-It also means you only have to install one addon instead of configuring multiple addons.
+it also means you only have to install one addon instead of configuring multiple addons.

 Furthermore, being able to apply a global filter and sort to all results means that you can get the best results from all sources displayed first, rather than having to check each addon individually.